Beginner’s Guide to Driving the Florida Keys Highway

 Day 3–4: End in Key West, with time to relax and soak it all in

-If you want to explore the Florida national parks, give yourself 7 days!
+If you also want to visit Florida’s nearby national parks, then we recommend giving yourself 7 days!
 That gives you time to experience all three South Florida parks without rushing:

 Day 1–2: Miami + Everglades National Park (airboats, wildlife, Shark Valley tram)